dodo343434/aurawareSelfLeak/README.md

 # Hello People Downloading This
-Please Do Not Sell this or claim it is yours :)
+Please Do Not Sell this or claim it is yours.
-Thanks - aura

 aura#0240